mildsky/RE510_exp5_waypoint_following/report.md

 ## Result

  In this assignment, I implemented a controller for a simple autonomous vehicle designed to follow a set of waypoints.
 I chose the Stanley method for this task, a popular control technique known for its effectiveness in minimizing cross-track error.
 The controller was able to achieve a cross-track error of 0.034 and a speed error of 0.225, which are satisfactory results for this application.
+Error was keep reducing while running the track, since almost all error comes from initial part.
+If vehicle started on the road, error would be very small.
 These performance metrics indicate that the Stanley method is a robust choice for maintaining the vehicle's trajectory closely aligned with the desired path while keeping speed deviations minimal.

 ## Discussion